zakraicik/LaunchPad/README.md

 ## Overview

 This platform enables individuals to create fundraising campaigns for their projects with specific goals and duration.
 Funds contributed to campaigns are automatically deposited into DeFi yield-generating protocols (Aave), earning interest while the campaign is active.
-The platform takes a configurable fee from successful campaigns, while preserving security and transparency through a robust access control system.
+The platform takes a configurable fee from successful campaigns, while preserving security and transparency through a robust access control system and comprehensive event-driven state tracking.

 ## Key Features